Speak up for communities of lasting value.

 - Learn about policy issues that affect planners

-- Join in-district meetings and other events
+- Host in-district meetings and special advocacy events

 District and State Volunteers

-If you are interested in making a deeper commitment to advocacy, consider becoming a State Chair or District Captain.
+If you are interested in making a deeper commitment to advocacy, consider becoming a State Chair or Congressional District Captain.

-These volunteers are members who commit to increasing participation in the network, they bring in new members and increase involvement.
+These volunteers are members who commit to increasing participation in the network.
+They bring in new members and increase involvement.
 They are also responsible for one in-district event or action a year.

 If you are interested in volunteering for these roles please speak with your chapter leadership or e-mail email@example.com.